Skip to main content

 • The gear type used

-• The area of catch (which exclusive economic zone (EEZ) the catch occurred in and whether there is interest from a regional fisheries management organisation (RFMO))
+• The area of catch (which exclusive economic zone (EEZ) or High Seas area the catch occurred in and whether there is interest from a regional fisheries management organisation (RFMO)).

 Act Now!
 Get on Board!